-Only the jurists of high level, the inspectors of finance, of the Treasury and of taxes [impôts], the economist-managers [économistes-gestionnaires] and the expert accountants having experience of fifteen (15) years at least, may be elected or appointed to the Court of Accounts.
+Only the jurists of high level, the inspectors of finance, of the Treasury and of taxes [impôts], the economist-managers [économistes-gestionnaires] and the expert accountants may be elected or appointed members of the Court of Accounts or of the Regional Courts of Accounts, according to the procedure and within the conditions established by the organic law relative to the organization, the attributions and the functioning of the Court of Accounts and of the Regional Courts of Accounts.

-The President of the Court of Accounts is elected by his peers for a time period of three (3) years renewable.
+The First President of the Court of Accounts is elected by his peers for a time period of three (03) years renewable one sole time.

-The members of the Court of Accounts have the quality of magistrates.
-They are irremovable during the duration of their mandate.
+The members of the Court of Accounts and of the Regional Courts of Accounts have the quality of magistrates.
+They are irremovable.

-The functions of member of the Court of Accounts are incompatible with the quality of member of the Government, the exercise of any elective mandate, of any public, civil or military office [emplois], of any other professional activity as well as of any function of national representation.
+The functions of member of the Court of Accounts are incompatible with the quality of member of the Government, the exercise of any elective mandate, of any public, civil or military office [emplois], of any other professional activity, as well as of any function of national representation.

-An organic law determines the organization and the functioning of the Court of Accounts.
+An organic law determines the organization and the functioning of the Court of Accounts and of the Regional Courts of Accounts.